blabber/oggfilter/README.markdown

 `find . -type f -name '*.ogg' | oggfilter -E -x 'genre=(death|black) metal'`

 #### NOTES
- * oggfilter uses regular expressions always in a case insensitive ways
+ * oggfilter uses regular expressions always in a case insensitive way
  * at the moment only one regular expression can be passed to oggfilter

 ### Invert results